gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 If the user needs to know a single value such as the sum, average, or “instant” then using simple numbers or tables is an excellent fit.

 # Line Charts
 Line charts are well suited to most data you’ll be displaying.
 The line chart begins with points, then connects the points with a line.
-This is worth saying out loud here because on a run chart this interpolation of data gives the user a sense of shape over time.
+This is worth saying out loud here because on a [run chart](https://en.wikipedia.org/wiki/Run_chart) this interpolation of data gives the user a sense of shape over time.
 You’ll commonly hear people say that a metric is trending up or down as they watch updates.

 ![A line chart with clear shape](/assets/images/dash-p3-line1.png)
 <br>_The shape is clear.
 Something is happening to our latency!_

-Line charts are popular visualizations because they embody many pre-attentive attributes[TKTK] with a minimum amount of pixels.
+Line charts are popular visualizations because they embody many [pre-attentive attributes](http://onemogin.com/observability/dashboards/practitioners-guide-to-system-dashboard-design-p2.html#effectiveness-of-visualization) with a minimum amount of pixels.
 Lines give us slope and angle, position, and color.
 Our user can get lots of information without thinking hard.
 We can even get fancy and use line width and intensity to draw attention:

 ![Example of line thickness and intensity for attention](/assets/images/dash-p3-line4.png)
 <br>_The brown line is clearly the important one here._